santitee/studio/CONTRIBUTING.md

 npm install
 ```

+### 3. Run the Development Servers

+You need to run two separate servers for this project to work correctly: the **Next.js web application** and the **Genkit AI backend**.

-### 3. Run the AI Backend (Genkit)
+#### Terminal 1: Run the AI Backend (Genkit)

 For the AI features to work, you need to run the Genkit development server.
+This also starts the **Genkit Developer UI**, which acts as API documentation similar to Swagger.

 Open a new terminal window, navigate to the project directory, and run:

 ```bash
 npm run genkit:watch
 ```

-This command will start the Genkit server and watch for any changes in your AI-related files.
+This command will start the Genkit server.
 Keep this terminal window open.

+- **AI Service:** Your AI flows will be running and ready to be called by the web app.
+- **API Documentation (Developer UI):** You can open your browser and go to **[http://localhost:4000](http://localhost:4000)** to see all available AI flows, their inputs/outputs, and test them directly.

-### 4. Run the Web Application (Next.js)
+#### Terminal 2: Run the Web Application (Next.js)

 In another terminal window, navigate to the project directory and start the Next.js development server: